 For the Pie:

-- Homemade Gluten-Free Pie Crust (This recipe makes 2 crusts.
-You can either halve the recipe or freeze the second crust to use later.)
+- Homemade Gluten-Free Pie Crust - This recipe makes 2 crusts.
+You can either make a half batch or freeze the second crust to use later

 - 1 teaspoon vanilla extract